 Liver: Anatomy, Functions and Liver Disease Biology Notes

-• Positioned in the upper right portion of the abdominal cavity, below the diaphragm.
+• The liver is located on the right side of the abdominal cavity, just below the diaphragm and above the stomach.

 • Situated above the stomach, right kidney, and intestines.